csev/dj4e/assn/django-girls/django_start_project/README.md

 > The period `.` is crucial because it tells the script to install Django in your current directory (for which the period `.` is a short-hand reference).

-> **Note** When typing the command above, remember that you only type the part which starts by `django-admin`.
+> **Note** When typing the command above, remember that you only type the part which starts with `django-admin`.
-The `(.ve52) ~/djangogirls$` part shown here is just example of the prompt that will be inviting your input on your command line.
+The `(.ve52) ~/djangogirls$` part shown here is just an example of the prompt that will be inviting your input on your command line.
+The prompt also shows the current path.

 You only need to do `startproject` once.
-If things get really messed up, you can start over by going into your home folder under `Files` and deleting the `djangogirls` folder and then re-unning the `startproject` command above.
+If things get really messed up, you can start over by going into your home folder under `Files` and deleting the `djangogirls` folder and then re-running the `startproject` command above.

 `django-admin.py` is a script that will create the directories and files for you.
 You should now have a directory structure which looks like this: